-This Plan does not place restrictions on the normal and traditional uses of significant woodlands.
-Forestry (silvicultural management), cutting of firewood for personal use, conservation and maple syrup collection are permitted uses.
+This Plan does not place restrictions on the normal and traditional uses within the Natural System including uses associated with agriculture or of significant woodlands.
+Fforestry (silvicultural management), or the cutting of firewood for personal use, conservation and maple syrup collection are permitted uses subject to the County's Woodlands Conservation By-law.

-Given that Schedule C is meant to consolidate existing information related to Natural Heritage Features and is not a land use designation schedule, the use of land within and contiguous to these Features shall proceed in accordance with the underlying land use designation as shown on Schedule A
+The Natural Heritage System as shown on Schedules C and D are Given that Schedule C is meant to consolidate existing information related to Natural Heritage Features and is not a land use designation schedules and are included in the County Official Plan as a means of raising the awareness of the importance of our natural environment and to assist in its protection.
+The use of land within and contiguous to these Features shall proceed in accordance with the underlying land use designation as shown on Schedule A.